mubbashir10/aws-cognito-react-auth/README.md

 ## About AWS Cognito

-AWS Cognito is managed authentication service by AWS.
-To use it's apis we use AWS Amplifyy SDK (https://docs.amplify.aws/lib/auth/getting-started/q/platform/js#create-authentication-service).
+AWS Cognito is a managed authentication service by AWS.
+To use it's APIs we use (AWS Amplifyy SDK) [https://docs.amplify.aws/lib/auth/getting-started/q/platform/js#create-authentication-service].
 AWS Amplifyy is the AWS counterpart of Google's Firebase.